DataNowIO/datanow/README.md

 ## Streaming Reads

-Datanow has the ability to stream data in real time using the `--stream` flag.
+DataNow has the ability to stream data in real time using the `--stream` flag.
 Try it by opening up 2 terminal windows and running this in one
 ```
-datanow set --board test-app/temp
+datanow set --board test-app/temperature
 datanow read --format plot --stream
 ```
 and this in the other